2025 Solar Incentives Guide for Highland, IN - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now referred to as the Clean Energy Credit.
-Now, solar installation projects that are completed between 2022 and 2032, can qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+In August 2022, the Inflation Reduction Act made revisions to the ITC, now dubbed the Clean Energy Credit.
+The Clean Energy Credit is valid until 2035.
+Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit.
+This amount will be decreased slightly on a yearly basis until the current program ends.
+The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.

 More information about the new Inflation Reduction Act can be found here.
 Your local Highland solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it applies to you.